Build Strategies

 Strategies with different resources

-If the strategy admins would require to have multiple flavours of the same strategy, where one strategy has more resources that the other.
+If the strategy admins required to have multiple flavours of the same strategy, where one strategy has more resources that the other.
 Then, multiple strategies for the same type should be defined on the cluster.
 In the following example, we use Kaniko as the type:

 ---